Pyu language (Sino-Tibetan)

 The language is principally known from inscriptions on four stone urns (7th and 8th centuries) found near the Payagyi pagoda (in the modern Bago Township) and the multi-lingual Myazedi inscription (early 12th century).
 These were first deciphered by Charles Otto Blagden in the early 1910s.

 The Pyu script was a Brahmic script.
-The most recent scholarship suggests the Pyu script may have been the source of the Burmese script.
+Recent scholarship suggests the Pyu script may have been the source of the Burmese script.

 Classification

 Blagden (1911: 382) was the first scholar to recognize Pyu as an independent branch of Sino-Tibetan.
 Miyake (2021, 2022) argues that Pyu forms a branch of its own within the Sino-Tibetan language phylum due to its divergent phonological and lexical characteristics.
 Pyu is not a particularly conservative Sino-Tibetan language, as it displays many phonological and lexical innovations as has lost much of the original Proto-Sino-Tibetan morphology.
 Miyake (2022) suggests that this may be due to a possible creoloid origin of Pyu.

 Pyu was tentatively classified within the Lolo-Burmese languages by Matisoff and thought to most likely be Luish by Bradley, although Miyake later showed that neither of these hypotheses are plausible.
 Van Driem also tentatively classified Pyu as an independent branch of Sino-Tibetan.